H4HWV2011/msjarvis-public-docs/thesis/05-chromadb-semantic-memory.md

 In the Ms. Jarvis architecture, ChromaDB plays several interlocking roles.

 - **Semantic memory store (non‑spatial).**
-  Embeddings of texts and artifacts live in collections corresponding to domains such as governance, thesis content, autonomous learner outputs, conversations, and curated user memory.
+  Embeddings of texts and artifacts live in collections corresponding to domains such as governance, thesis content, autonomous learner outputs, conversations, and curated user‑memory–like traces.
 These collections support general semantic retrieval independent of geography.

 - **Geospatial Hilbert layer (spatial).**
-  A large family of `geodb*` and `gedb*` collections holds embeddings and metadata for West Virginia geospatial features, mirroring PostGIS tables and providing the Hilbert‑space representation of the spatial body described in the GBIM chapter.
+  A large family of GIS‑derived collections holds embeddings and metadata for West Virginia geospatial features, mirroring PostGIS tables and providing the Hilbert‑space representation of the spatial body described in the GBIM chapter.
 These collections connect directly to GeoDB entities and geometries.

 - **Retrieval engine for RAG.**
   At query time, services embed inputs and use ChromaDB similarity search, often with metadata filters, to retrieve the most relevant items for context and reasoning.
 This behavior instantiates the query projection and neighborhood selection mechanisms described in the Hilbert‑space model.